good

 Support

-DIY users will feel right at home in Avast's support center, thanks to its keyword-searchable variety of resources.
-To gain an even better idea of Internet security or digital matters be sure to check out Avast's Academy, which is part of the company's efforts to not only protect but also educate users.
-Additionally, there is also a forum.
+DIY users will feel at home in Avast's support center, thanks to its keyword-searchable catalog of resources.
+If you're interested in learning more about digital security, be sure to check out Avast Academy, which is part of the company's efforts to not only protect but also educate users.
+For especially tricky questions, there's a forum.

-The company's self-help offerings are so good, that in most cases, it really isn't necessary to get in touch with live support.
-This is probably Avast's hope since directly contacting the company and its support personnel is much more problematic.
-As a freeware user, no provisions are made for filing support tickets, whereas premium users can send emails.
+The company's self-help resources are so good, that most of the time, it won't be necessary to contact its live support.
+This is probably Avast's hope since directly contacting its support personnel is difficult.
+Freeware users cannot file support tickets, and even premium subscribers are limited to emails.
 At present, the company does not offer a live chat.
 During testing, our query was answered within three hours.

 Avast Antivirus's support center is first-class and its response times are good.

-Avast appears to have put a great deal of effort into its FAQs and guides, while (unfortunately) saving on its live support.
-Still, in our experience, the response times for the latter were excellent, leaving us with a rather favorable impression of how the company assists its users.
+Avast appears to have put a great deal of effort into its FAQs and guides while cutting corners on its live support.
+Still, response times were good, leaving us with a positive impression of how the company assists its users.

 Visit Website*